 And I, when I came to you, brothers, did not come proclaiming to you the testimony of God with lofty speech or wisdom.
 For I decided to know nothing among you except Jesus Christ and Him crucified.
 1 Corinthians 2:1–2

 Well, that was a year.
-For many of us, 2020 was the most stressful year of our lives.
-Maybe this year wasn’t the most painful or the most tragic—but stress?—2020 had that in spades.
+For many of us, the past year was the most stressful year of our lives.
+Maybe this year wasn’t the most painful or the most tragic—but stress?—this year had that in spades.
 You don’t need me to recount all of the trials that COVID–19 lockdowns, racial unrest, and political tension has brought into our lives.
 You know it; you lived it.

 At the end of most years, we all typically sit back and reflect on what the past year brought us.
 We think about the good, the bad, and the ugly.
 These thoughts then lead to resolutions for the next year.
 Resolutions typically revolve around our deficiencies, or areas of life where we feel we need improvement.
 They sound something like, “Next year, I resolve to”

 - work out five days a week.

 - read three chapters of the Bible every day.

 - spend one day a week without my smartphone.

 Nobody should be setting goals outside of their reach, should they?

 As I reflect on 2020, if I am honest with myself, I see a lot of deficiencies.
 You know what?
 Scratch that—I see something far worse.
 I see a bunch of idols.
 I see a bunch of “small g” gods in my life that I have been fearing, loving, and trusting in above all things.
 And though it is painful to admit, I have been trusting in all sorts of things in life to keep me safe.
 Trusting in the people I support in political contexts.
 Trusting my own health and fitness.
 Trusting in my own actions, and distrusting those of my neighbor.
 The list goes on and on, but I have placed my trust in things that are not God.